bwalocha/Wally.RomMaster/README.md

 ## ToDo

+- [ ] To add DatFile page
+- [ ] To add Debug page with realtime Logging messages
+- [ ] To add parsing `clrmamepro` DAT file support
+- [ ] To process new files when new folder with files created (copied folder with files to i.e. DatRoot)
 - [ ] To extend Dat model (name, description, category?, version, date?, author, email?, homepage?, url?, comment?, clrmamepro?, romcenter?
 - [ ] Add Index on File.Crc, Rom.Crc
 - [ ] Docker container